-Score Sheets, Results and Standings
+Game Sheets, Results and Standings

-The score sheet is the only official record of the game.
-Team representatives and officials should ensure that all information on the score sheet is complete, legible, and correct.
+The game sheet is the only official record of the game.
+Team representatives and officials should ensure that all information on the game sheet is complete, legible, and correct.
 This includes the score, the players who were present and participated, as well as a record of any incident or injury that occurred.
-Team representatives and officials are to sign the score sheet at the end of the game to verify the information is correct.
-The score sheet will stand, however, even without a signature unless a written notice of intent to protest appears on the back of the game sheet.
+Team representatives are to sign the game sheet at the end of the game to verify the information is correct.
+The game sheet will stand, however, even without a signature unless a written notice of intent to protest appears on the back of the game sheet.

 Game results will be tabulated and standings will be published.
 Any apparent error in the standings should be reported immediately.
-Standings will be finalized by the IM Office prior to the playoffs for each sport.
+Standings will be finalized by the intramural office prior to the playoffs for each sport.